Purchase Order Reconciliation Process

 Will I be able to see a list of POs that are going to be affected by PO RECON?

-A list of POs to be completed in the process will be available here at least 5 days before the scheduled Recon date.
-Email notifications will be sent to multiple listservs such as UFACC, Requestor and Financial Approvers as well as posted in the myUF Marketplace Organizational message.
+A list of POs to be closed in the process is available here for departmental review .
+When reviewing, please download and filter by PO Business Unit in Column A. Email notifications will be sent to multiple listservs such as UFACC, Requestor and Financial Approvers as well as posted in the myUF Marketplace Organizational message.
 To sign up for the UFACC, visit this site http://www.fa.ufl.edu/departments/general-accounting/staying-informed/.

-I want a PO to stay open, but it is on the PO RECON PO list.
-How can I make a request to keep a PO out of the PO RECON process?
+I want a PO to stay open, but it is on the PO RECON list.
+How can I make a request to keep a PO out of the PO RECON process and not be closed?

 Email firstname.lastname@example.org with PO RECON in the subject.
 Please include the PO business unit, PO number, and a valid reason the PO should not be completed in the body.
-If applicable, provide a new due date.
-The due date should reflect when you expect the goods to be delivered or the services to be complete.
-Based on your request, the core office will update the PO Activity Date so it will be skipped by PO RECON.
-These requests must be submitted to email@example.com by the deadline set on the email to the UF-ACC listserv or posting in myUF Marketplace.
+These requests must be submitted to email@example.com by Friday May 12th, 2023.

 A purchase order from my department is on the list for PO reconciliation and isn’t needed anymore.
 What do I need to do?